Nestor Espenilla: BSP deputy governor

 As deputy governor, Espenilla was responsible for the BSP's regulatory policies with regards to the entire banking system, playing the "bad cop" whenever it deals with banks that were revealed to have violated regulations.
 Among his accomplishments as deputy governor include the closure of Banco Filipino, a major savings and loan bank owned by the Aguirre family, on 17 March 2011 after an investigation by Espenilla's team revealed that depositors' money had been diverted to entities controlled by the bank's owners and officers.
 Espenilla also ordered the investigation into and closure of LBC Development Bank, owned by the Araneta family that established courier firm LBC Express.
 It was revealed in the investigation that the bank incurred P6.09 billion in deposit liabilities after a build-up of cash advances to its affiliate businesses.

 Espenilla also sat as the BSP's representative to the Anti-Money Laundering Council, the Philippines' financial intelligence, financial counter-terrorism and anti-money laundering agency.
 He sat as chairperson of the council on behalf of Tetangco.
 One of his key accomplishments as head of the council was the filing of a petition in the Court of Appeals to freeze the bank accounts of former Marcos administration Trade and Industry minister Roberto Ongpin after it was revealed that he allegedly made two behest loans with the Development Bank of the Philippines totaling P660 million to buy the government-owned bank's shares in Philex Mining Corporation.
 The Appellate Court froze 100 of Ongpin's bank accounts on 6 December 2012 but lifted the freeze order on 7 May 2013.

 In August 2016, Espenilla ordered the P1 billion-fine against Rizal Commercial Banking Corporation, which is owned by the Yuchengco family.
-The bank was involved in the 2016 Bangladesh Bank robbery, having been used by hackers to launder and withdraw $81 million which was stolen from Bangladesh Bank's account in the Federal Reserve Bank of New York.
+The bank was involved in the 2016 Bangladesh Bank robbery, having been used by hackers to launder and withdraw $81 million that was stolen from Bangladesh Bank's account in the Federal Reserve Bank of New York.

 Espenilla also led the establishment of the National Retail Payment System (NRPS), a framework which will be used for the Philippines' gradual shift from cash and check-based payments to electronic means.
 The shift is expected to improve efficiency in transactions among and between banks and other financial institutions involved in financial technology.